backstage/backstage/plugins/analytics-module-ga/README.md

 4. Update CSP in your `app-config.yaml`:

-The following is the minimul content security policy required to load scripts from GA.
+The following is the minimal content security policy required to load scripts from GA.

 ```yaml
 backend: